Last updated on August 26, 2021.

 Egg freezing for social reasons is not covered by the public health system in Hong Kong.

 See Healthy Matters Directory for a complete list of fertility treatment providers.

 Egg freezing costs in Hong Kong

-The cost of social egg freezing in Hong Kong ranges from $60,000 – $160,000.
-It’s important to contact your provider for a complete breakdown of fees.
+The cost of social egg freezing in Hong Kong ranges, on average, from $60,000 – $160,000.
+It’s important to contact your provider for a complete breakdown of fees and to seek transparency.